J. H. Lewis

 John Hedley Lewis DL (October 1908 – 28 December 1976) was an English landowner, farmer and local politician, who served as Chairman of Kesteven County Council and Lincolnshire County Council.

-Born in October 1908, John Hedley Lewis lived at Birkholm Manor in Corby Glen, a village in Lincolnshire.
+Born in October 1908, John Hedley Lewis lived at Birkholme Manor in Corby Glen, a village in Lincolnshire.
 He went to school at Stubbington House, Fareham, and Malvern College, before graduating from Sidney Sussex College, Cambridge, with a degree in mathematics.
-Lewis served in World War II as an RAF intelligence officer, and joined Kesteven County Council in 1954.
-He served on it for two decades; by 1964, he was an alderman and its vice-chairman, and he went on to chair it for five years, before becoming chairman of Lincolnshire County Council from its inception as a successor to Kesteven CC in 1973, to November 1976, when he resigned on health grounds, being succeeded by Councillor Clifford Hall.
-He was appointed a Deputy Lieutenant of the county on 31 January 1972.
+Hedley Lewis served in World War II as an RAF intelligence officer.
+He was elected to Kesteven County Council in a by-election in July 1954.
+He served on it for two decades; by 1964, he was an alderman and its vice-chairman.
+In 1968 he was unanimously elected chairman of Kesteven County Council and he went on to chair it for five years, before becoming the first chairman of Lincolnshire County Council from its inception as a successor to Kesteven CC in 1973, to November 1976, when he resigned on health grounds.
+He was appointed a deputy lieutenant of the county on 31 January 1972.

-Lewis unsuccessfully contested the parliamentary seat of Kettering as a Conservative at the 1959 and 1964 general elections.
+Hedley Lewis unsuccessfully contested the parliamentary seat of Kettering as a Conservative at the 1959 and 1964 general elections.

+Hedley Lewis was a keen sportsman.
+He represented Gloucestershire at tennis.
+On 16 September 1949, fishing off Scarborough, he caught a massive tunny (Atlantic bluefin tuna) which weighed 852 lb.
+An objection from the existing British record holder, Lorenzo Mitchell-Henry, with a fish weighing 851 lb, was sustained on the grounds that the rope from which Hedley Lewis' fish was hung was wet and therefore excessively heavy.

-Lewis, who was a keen sportsman (representing Gloucestershire at tennis), died on 28 December 1976, aged 68.
+He died on 28 December 1976, aged 68.